juliannajollyrenzi/Renzi_et_al_202X/README.md

 # Permanent data availability

 Upon acceptance, all data will be permanently available on EDI and all code will be published on Zenodo.
+We will update associated links here when that time comes.

 ## Description of the data and file structure